Predictive Analytics (2026): Turn Data Into Decisions (Not Dashboards)

 What You Actually Get

 Real predictive analytics goes beyond dashboards.
-It's about building systems that automatically surface insights, flag risks, and recommend actions, delivered where people already work.
+It means systems that automatically surface insights, flag risks, and recommend actions, delivered where people already work.

 What You Get